cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 ---
 layout: launch
-title: "\U0001F680 Alpha | \U0001F6F0 LM400 Pathfinder - Message In A Booster"
+title: "\U0001F680 Alpha | \U0001F6F0 FLTA006 Message In A Booster (LM400 Pathfinder)"
 description: >-
-  Firefly Aerospace's Alpha rocket launched the 'Message in a Booster' mission from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025, carrying a prototype Lockheed Martin LM 400 technology demonstrator.
-The launch suffered a failure in the upper stage Lightning engine nozzle after separation, causing a loss of thrust and preventing orbit insertion.
-Both the upper stage and payload safely impacted the Pacific Ocean near Antarctica.
-The FAA has grounded Alpha pending the results of the formal mishap investigation.
+  Firefly Aerospace's Alpha rocket launched the FLTA006 'Message In A Booster' mission carrying Lockheed Martin's LM400 Pathfinder satellite from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025.
+Despite a successful liftoff and ascent, a failure in the upper stage Lightning engine nozzle after separation caused a loss of thrust, preventing orbital insertion.
+  Both the upper stage and the payload safely impacted the Pacific Ocean near Antarctica.
+The FAA subsequently grounded Alpha pending a formal mishap investigation.
 tags:
   - Alpha
   - Firefly